worldfamous718/worldfamous718/README.md

 - 👋 Hi, I’m @worldfamous718 aka World..redacted
 - 👀 I’m interested in ...
 The role of a Cybersecurity Analyst, Python Developer, and Cloud Security.
 - 🌱 I’m currently learning ...
-MLops, Ethical Hacking, NIST Frameworks, incident response, business continuity planning, GRDP, MITRE ATT&K and Programming
+Python, Ethical Hacking, NIST Frameworks, DFIR, Malware Analysis, GRDP, MITRE ATT&K and so much more.
-- 💞️ I’m looking to collaborate on ...Blue team work
+- 💞️ I’m looking to collaborate on open source projects involving Python or Cybersecurity.
-- 📫 How to reach me ...message me
+- 📫 How to reach me ...message me here please.

 <!---
 worldfamous718/worldfamous718 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.